Relationship of flexbox to other layout methods

 For many people the first reason they start to look at flexbox is because of the ability to properly align flex items inside a flex container.
 Flexbox provides access to properties that allow the alignment of items on their cross axis and justification of items on the main axis.

 These properties started life in the flexbox specification, but are now also part of the Box Alignment Specification.
 This specification details how alignment works in all layout — not just flexbox.
-Box alignment deals with alignment and justification, and also distribution of space along an axis.
+Box alignment deals with alignment and justification, including creating gaps or gutters between flex items.

-"Note: While the alignment properties are defined in CSS Box Alignment CSS-ALIGN-3, Flexible Box Layout reproduces the definitions of the relevant ones here so as to not create a normative dependency that may slow down advancement of the spec.
+"Note: While the alignment properties are defined in CSS Box Alignment [CSS-ALIGN-3], Flexible Box Layout reproduces the definitions of the relevant ones here so as to not create a normative dependency that may slow down advancement of the spec.
 These properties apply only to flex layout until CSS Box Alignment Level 3 is finished and defines their effect for other layout modes.
-Additionally, any new values defined in the Box Alignment module will apply to Flexible Box Layout; in otherwords, the Box Alignment module, once completed, will supercede the definitions here."
+Additionally, any new values defined in the Box Alignment module will apply to Flexible Box Layout; in other words, the Box Alignment module, once completed, will supersede the definitions here."

 In a later article in this series — Aligning items in a flex container — we will take a thorough look at how the Box Alignment properties apply to flex items.